kammitama5/kammitama5.github.io/_posts/2017-6-18-Sunday-June-18th.md

   which is about Coding for Product.
 Product meaning for the client.

+- When I say "not the biggest fan", I mean that as much as I'm learning and of course, running into walls and learning as any other language, I don't get *excited* by it and its possibilities, the way I do with something like Haskell or C++.
+I'm not really *excited* by the JS community, although I know it's an important thing to know, so I treat it more-so as a tool.

 - I will, however, push along with JavaScript when I can, because it's ubiquitious and very useful, and good for making things.